 For most plants, this means watering more in the spring and summer and less in the autumn and the winter.

-Plants that bloom and flourish in the winter months such as orchids, azaleas, Christmas cactus and the like require a reversed watering schedule.
+Specimens that bloom and flourish in the winter months such as orchids, azaleas, Christmas cactus and the like require a reversed schedule.

 Understanding the natural yearly cycle of your plant is of the utmost importance when determining when and how much water it needs.